codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-google.md

 In the Codefresh configuration screen there are some optional fields that you can fill, to configure team synchronization via the Codefresh CLI.

-Based on your requirements, do one of the following:
+You can do one of the following:

-* To sync _all users and groups_, create a service account and [delegate user and group permissions](https://developers.google.com/admin-sdk/directory/v1/guides/delegation) to it.
+* Sync _all users and groups_, by creating a service account and [delegating user and group permissions](https://developers.google.com/admin-sdk/directory/v1/guides/delegation) to it.
-  OR
-  To sync _only users who have been assigned the custom schema_, create a custom schema for user accounts, create a user role and assign the user role to every user
+* Sync _only users who have been assigned the custom schema_, by creating a custom schema for user accounts, and creating and assigning the user role.
-  In Codefresh, configure the SAML sync settings to sync to the custom schema name

-### Sync users with Service account from Google Console
+### Sync all users with service account from Google Console
-To sync all
+Use this method to sync all users.

 {% include image.html
 lightbox="true"